ququplay/jquery-mobile-flat-ui-theme/README.md

 ## Adding new swatches / colors

-In order to add new swatch or colors you can add new stylus file under `src/stylus/swatches/` and run [grunt](http://gruntjs.com/) from your command line.
+In order to add a new swatch or colors you can add a new stylus file under `src/stylus/swatches/` and run [grunt](http://gruntjs.com/) from your command line.

 ## Notes